A Complete Itinerary for 5 Days in Tokyo, Japan

 DAY TWO – 5-DAY TOKYO ITINERARY

-Since the Imperial Palace is somewhat out of the way from other main attractions, we felt it was best to visit here in the morning and then head over to another area of Tokyo for the rest of our day.
-But it’s also a really pretty viewing spot for fall foliage or sakura in the spring.
-While you aren’t able to visit inside the palace you can go towards the Nijubashi Bridge in front of the main entrance for a nice photo spot and viewing location.
+Since the Imperial Palace is somewhat out of the way from other main attractions, I think it’s best to visit here in the morning and then head over to another area of Tokyo for the rest of the day.
+While you aren’t able to visit inside the palace because it is still the Imperial family residence, you can go towards the Nijubashi Bridge in front of the main entrance for a nice photo spot and viewing location.
+The Imperial Palace is also a lovely viewing spot for fall foliage or spring sakura.

 Location: 1-1 Chiyoda, Chiyoda City, Tokyo 100-8111, Japan // MAP